Calochortus aureus

 Calochortus aureus is a North American species of flowering plants in the lily family.
 It is native to the southwestern United States (Arizona, southern Utah, northwestern New Mexico and southwestern Colorado).
+Calochortus aureus is a bulb-forming perennial herb producing a single stalk up to 30 cm tall.
+Flowers are bright lemon-yellow with red or purple splotches on the petals.